vastbinderj/dotfiles/README.md

         > git submodule foreach git pull origin master

-Remember to download and install Ctags, Pep8 and L9 if you want to use those features for your OS and vim configuration.
+Remember to download and install Ctags and Pep8 if you want to use those features for your OS and vim configuration.

 ## On mac: